EliasAL2/EliasAL2.github.io/_pages/about.md

 </p>

 In the final image, the desired object is now **marked with a red segmentation mask**.
 The even more impressive part here though is not the part that is segmented but that part that isn't.
 Through the **high accuracy**, the entire rest of the image stays unchanged and unsegmented only highlighting the actual desired object.
-A feat that other models rarely achieve given the complex input texts that LISA was tested on.
+A feat that other models rarely achieve when given the same complex input texts that LISA was tested on.

 To show that this isn't just one example here are some other segmented images with the respective input next to it.
 <p align="center">